leonfoeck/leonfoeck/README.md

 # Hi there, I’m Leon! 👋

-I’m a Computer Science graduate (B.Sc., University of Passau, GPA 1.3 GitHub
-) and incoming M.Sc.
+I’m a Computer Science graduate (B.Sc., University of Passau, GPA 1.3) and incoming M.Sc.
 Electrical Engineering & IT student at TUM.
 My work focuses on Python-based simulation and co-design of embedded systems, especially in energy informatics and clean-tech.
-I’m relocating to Munich (TUM) this summer
-GitHub
-, and I’m available for full-time opportunities (with a long-term interest in applied R&D at the hardware-software boundary).
+I’m relocating to Munich (TUM) this summer, and I’m available for full-time opportunities (with a long-term interest in applied R&D at the hardware-software boundary).

 ---